ThatsJustCheesy/BootList/README.md

 ## Requirements

+BootList is currently only on macOS, but there is no good reason not to port it to other platforms too (so I may do that sometime).

 BootList was hacked together as a quick'n'easy solution, so it relies on the wonderful [`bootoption`](https://github.com/bootoption/bootoption) command-line tool to do the heavy lifting.
 It should be installed in `/usr/local/bin`, e.g.,

     brew install bootoption